realm/realm-swift-samples/InAppPurchasesAtlasAppServices/README.md

 # Integrating In-App Purchases with Atlas App Services using Flexible Sync

 This example contains a skeleton app to be used as a reference on how to In App Purchase with a seamless integration in App Services using the [Swift SDK](https://www.mongodb.com/docs/realm/sdk/swift/#realm-swift-sdk).

+The scope of this app aims to demonstrate the effortless integration between Realm Device Sync, offering efficient data management and synchronization, and StoreKit for handling in-app purchases.
+The goal is to achieve a robust implementation that enables users to buy recipes stored in a Realm Database.
+After confirming the purchase through StoreKit, users can unlock premium content recipes and conveniently store purchase receipts on a separate collection for easy access on the developer's side in Atlas.

 In this project you will be able to see an example of the following use case:
 * Authenticate users using the Swift SDK.
 * Fetch data into your app using Flexible Sync.